-The Corporation's dual class structure has the effect of concentrating voting control and the ability to influence corporate matters with those shareholders.
+The Company's dual class structure has the effect of concentrating voting control and the ability to influence corporate matters with those shareholders.
 Class A Multiple Voting Shares have 276,660 votes per share and Class B Subordinate Voting Shares have 1 vote per share.
-Shareholders who hold Class A Multiple Voting Shares together hold approximately 79% of the voting power of the Corporation's outstanding voting shares and therefore have significant influence over management and affairs and over all matters requiring shareholder approval.
+Shareholders who hold Class A Multiple Voting Shares together hold approximately 79% of the voting power of the Company's outstanding voting shares and therefore have significant influence over management and affairs and over all matters requiring shareholder approval.

 In addition, because of the voting ratio between Class A Multiple Voting Shares and Class B Subordinate Voting Shares, the holders of Class A Multiple Voting Shares collectively continue to control a majority of the combined voting power of the voting shares even where the Class A Multiple Voting Shares represent a substantially reduced percentage of the total outstanding shares.
 The different voting rights could diminish the value of the Class B Subordinate Voting Shares to the extent that investors or any potential future purchasers of the Class B Subordinate Voting Shares attribute value to the superior voting or other rights of the Class A Multiple Voting Shares.
-Holders of the Class B Subordinate Voting Shares will only have a right to vote, as a class, in limited circumstances described in its constating documents.
+Holders of the Class B Subordinate Voting Shares attribute value to the superior voting or other rights of the Class A Multiple Voting Shares.
+Holders of the Class B Subordinate Voting Shares described in its constating documents.

-The concentrated voting control of holders of Class A Multiple Voting Shares limits the ability of Class B Subordinate Voting Shareholders to influence corporate matters and all matters requiring shareholder approval, including the election of directors as well as with respect to decisions regarding amendment of the Corporation's share capital, creating and issuing additional classes of shares, making significant acquisitions, selling significant assets or parts of our business, merging with other companies and undertaking other significant transactions.
+The concentrated voting control of holders of Class A Multiple Voting Shares limits the ability of Class B Subordinate Voting Shareholders to influence corporate matters and all matters requiring shareholder approval, including the election of directors as well as with respect to decisions regarding amendment of the Company's share capital, creating and issuing additional classes of shares, making significant acquisitions, selling significant assets or parts of our business, merging with other companies and undertaking other significant transactions.